 - 25 Mbps – Recommended for Ultra HD quality

-If your Windows 10 PC doesn’t fulfill the requirements, try these solutions:
+Still seeing the sorry, there was a problem communicating with Netflix. please try again error message?
+If your Windows PC doesn’t fulfill the requirements, try these solutions:

 - Disable QoS (Quality of Service) in your router admin panel.